Updated October 2023.

 You might think platforms like LinkedIn are better reserved for business professionals connecting virtually, but that doesn’t mean Facebook can’t be a place you generate leads for your B2B brand.

-87.8% of LinkedIn users are also on Facebook, meaning that running Facebook Ads for your B2B offering can only be a good thing since it’s just another placement to make people aware that you exist.
+87.8% of LinkedIn users are also on Facebook, meaning that the benefits of running Facebook Ads for your B2B offering are numerous and can only be a good thing since it’s just another placement to make people aware that you exist.

 21) It’s a Great Remarketing Platform